 The City Council adopted an ordinance on October 11, 2005, establishing a tax increment financing district (the "TIF District #3") encompassing approximately 210 acres on the eastern side of the City.
-The TIF District took effect on January 1, 2006 and will terminate on December 31, 2020.
-The City is in discussions with other taxing jurisdictions regarding their participation.
+The TIF District took effect on January 1, 2006 and was terminated on September 2, 2008 by Ordinance Number 08-070.